richb-hanover/OpenWrtScripts/README.md

 **Note:** If you use a secondary OpenWrt router, you can create another copy of this script, and use it to set different configuration parameters (perhaps different subnets, radio channels, SSIDs, enable mDNS, etc).

 ---
-## openwrtstats.sh

-_[This script has been partially converted]_

-This script collects a number of useful configuration settings and dynamic values for aid in diagnosing problems with OpenWrt.
-If you report a problem, it would be helpful to include the output of this script.

-The script issues the date, uname -a, uptime, ifconfig, top, tc, iw, logread and dmesg commands, and writes the collected output to `/tmp/openwrtstats_output.txt`

-_Note:_ What other statistics should this script collect?

----
 ## betterspeedtest.sh

-This script emulates the web-based test performed by speedtest.net, but does it one better.
+The `betterspeedtest.sh` script emulates the web-based test performed by speedtest.net, but does it one better.
 While script performs a download and an upload to a server on the Internet, it simultaneously measures latency of pings to see whether the file transfers affect the responsiveness of your network.

 Here's why that's important: If the data transfers do increase the latency/lag much, then other network activity, such as voice or video chat, gaming, and general network activity will also work poorly.
 Gamers will see this as lagging out when someone else uses the network.
 Skype and FaceTime will see dropouts or freezes.
 Latency is bad, and good routers will not allow it to happen.